Humanities 115 - World Mythology » Winter 2024 » Test 1

 Civilization is a state of human existence in which people live together for mutual benefit.
 One civilization began in ancient Greece, was copied and improved by ancient Rome, and is the foundation of our own civilization.
 It is called:

-A. Western civilization
+A. Greek civilization

-C. Human civilization
+B. Human civilization

-D. Greek civilization
+D. Middle Eastern civilization

 Need help with your exam preparation?